mikeries/mikeries.github.io/_posts/2017-04-27-setting_up_a_local_ide_in_windows.markdown

 5. Open Atom.
 Choose file->Open Folder.
 Navigate to your home directory, select the 'code' directory.

 ## Welcome to your local IDE!
 At this point, you're ready to go.
-I'll follow up with another blog post with more tips and things you might need, but one is so good that I don't want to wait.
+I'll follow up with another blog post with more tips and things you might need, but one is so good that I don't want to wait.  **It's live!: [Setting up a Local IDE in Windows Part 2](http://michaelries.info/2017/05/14/setting_up_a_local_ide_in_windows_part_2/)
 1. Inside Atom, press ctrl-comma to open the settings page.
 2. Choose install from the left, and type 'platformio-ide-terminal' in the search box.
 Be sure the 'packages' button on the right is selected (instead of themes) and then press enter.
 3. You should see the platformio-ide-terminal package at the top of the list.
 Click install.